james919/james919.github.io/_pages/about.md

 I'm a software developer from Raleigh, NC.
 This is where I put things that I want to share and remember later.

 #### The Author
+I first
 I've been an iOS developer for various startups since 2011.
-I cut my teeth on C and C++ a long time ago.
-Object Oriented Programming was a new-ish thing.
+I cut my teeth on C and C++ a long time ago on an [Intel 486/66](https://en.wikipedia.org/wiki/Intel_80486).
+Object Oriented Programming was just beginning to save the world by becoming mainstream.
 I majored in Computer Science.
 The bubble burst.
 I majored in everything else.
-I decided I should graduate.
-I got an internship.
-I wrote myself into obsolescence with a C# utility.
 I majored in CSC again.
 I got a job developing mobile games.
 I joined a startup as the sole iOS dev.
 I took a wrong turn into SEO.
 I joined my current startup as the second iOS dev.
 I decided to start a blog.

 And here I am.